 You'd be surprised how wrong this is, The fins are actually cut off when the sharks are still alive, and the fishermen then proceed to throw the sharks back into the ocean.
 Where they are likely to suffer a long and painful death.
 They can bleed to death, die of suffocation (sharks must be in constant swim motion to stay alive) or get eaten by other predatory creatures of the ocean.
 This leaves them and their shark families devastated.

-The dish is rumored to have medical properties (which are not scientifically proven) but the science shows sharks contain a high Level of mercury and subsequently pose a threat to our health.
+The dish is rumored to have medical properties (which are not scientifically proven) but what the science really shows, is that sharks contain a high Level of mercury and subsequently pose a threat to our health.
 The fin itself has little to no taste and is actually used as a texture additive to the dish.
 Which is served at weddings or banquets.
 Showing that the dish itself is prized and not really sought after for the taste or health benefits.
 The soup itself can range from $100 a serving and higher, making it a must-have in wealthy asian culture.

 It's extremely hard to catch the fisherman who are participating in this illegal act, given the vastness of the ocean and the hundreds of thousands of fisherman going in and out of the waters daily.
 Making it almost impossible, to accurately records the numbers and report them correctly.
 Leaving the targeted species vulnerable to being at a greater risk than previously thought.